brettpetch/MIT-2155/_posts/2020-01-21-youve-got-the-power.md

 ---
-title: You've Got the Power - Participatory
+title: You've Got the Power - The Perils of Participation
 author: Brett Petch
 date: 2020-01-22 09:30:00
 layout: category-post